mandanasmi/blicket-text-game/README.md

-# Blicket Text Game
+# Nexiom Text Game

-A text-based interactive experiment for understanding causal reasoning through the blicket detector paradigm.
+A text-based interactive experiment for understanding causal reasoning through the Nexiom detector paradigm.
 Participants interact with a machine that activates based on specific rules, and their learning process is tracked in real-time.

 ## Overview

-This application presents a causal learning task where participants must discover which objects (blickets) cause a machine to activate under different rule conditions (conjunctive vs. disjunctive).
+This application presents a causal learning task where participants must discover which objects (Nexioms) cause a machine to activate under different rule conditions (conjunctive vs. disjunctive).
 The experiment consists of two phases:

 1. **Comprehension Phase**: Practice round to familiarize participants with the interface
-2. **Main Experiment**: Three rounds with different blicket configurations and rules
+2. **Main Experiment**: Three rounds with different Nexiom configurations and rules

 ## Features

 ### Interactive Gameplay
-- **Text-based interface** for placing/removing objects on the blicket machine
+- **Text-based interface** for placing/removing objects on the Nexiom machine
 - **0-based object indexing**: Objects are labeled as "Object 0", "Object 1", "Object 2", "Object 3"
 - **Step-by-step visualization** of machine state changes showing before/after states
 - **Action history tracking** showing all player actions, timestamps, and resulting states